 4. What made you decide to start freelancing?

-I didn’t want to be tied to one location in a job because I love to travel and my partner lives in the UK.
+I didn’t want to be tied to one location in a job because I love to travel.
 Though I also wanted to make some money, so I figured I’d give it a try.

 5. What was your education/experience before starting freelancing?